w3c/wai-media-guide/transcripts.md

 ### Where to Put Transcripts

 Transcripts can be:
-* Included on the same web page with the media. ([example decriptive transcript at the bottom of same page with video](https://www.w3.org/WAI/perspective-videos/captions/#transcript))
+* Included on the same web page with the media. ([example descriptive transcript at the bottom of same page with video](https://www.w3.org/WAI/perspective-videos/captions/#transcript))
 * Provided on a separate web page. ([example podcast transcript on separate page](https://www.w3.org/WAI/highlights/200606wcag2interview.html))

 Make sure it is easy for users to know that a transcript is available and to get to the transcript.